spynnaker.pyNN.models.spike_source package

 get_parameters() List[str][source]

-Get the names of all the parameters that can be obtained
+The names of all the parameters that can be obtained

 get_recordable_variables() List[str][source]